 Humanitarian, teacher and ambassador for peace on behalf of his K´iche´ Mayan people in Guatemala, Arnulfo inspires people young and old to be part of the "revolution of love and generosity".

-Arnulfo Gómez Oxlaj (Osh-lǡh) is a Mayan human rights and spiritual leader, philosopher, author, speaker and artist from Guatemala.
-An ambassador for peace on behalf of his K’iche’ Mayan people, Arnulfo is the founder and president of AMOR International, whose aim is justice for the Mayan people, preservation of their rich knowledge and cultural heritage, helping weave peace and freedom in the world, and freedom from oppression for all people so they may realise their full potential – their natural right.
+AMOR's Founder, Arnulfo Gómez Oxlaj (Osh-lǡh) is a Mayan human rights leader, medicine man, philosopher, author, speaker and artist from Guatemala.
+An ambassador for peace on behalf of his K’iche’ Mayan people, Arnulfo is the founder and president of AMOR, whose aim is justice for the Mayan people, preservation of their rich knowledge and cultural heritage, helping weave peace and freedom in the world, and freedom from oppression for all people so they may realise their full potential – their natural right.

 The only survivor of a child massacre during the 36-year holocaust perpetrated against the Mayan people, Arnulfo has dedicated his life to fighting for justice for Guatemala's native Mayan people and to promoting indigenous rights in Guatemala and internationally.